parsgit/botfire/README.md

 $is_user=bot::isUser();
 ```

-get request is from the supergroup
+get request from the supergroup

 ```php
 // get group id